 The Night (1918-19) by Max Beckmann

-Max Beckmann was a German painter, writer and sculptor who was known for the dramatized nightlife, mythical or biblical scenes in his work.
+Max Beckmann was a German painter, writer, and sculptor who was known for the dramatized nightlife, mythical or biblical scenes in his work.
 Although he is broadly labeled as an expressionist painter, he rejected the movement and denied being a part of it.
 Beckmann often depicted his own face in his work, which can be identified by a frowning face with a large head.

 The Night was a product of the Neue Sachlichkeit, or New Objectivity movement, which was established as an anti-expressionist rebellion.
 The piece features sharp angles and chaotic, overlapping figures as an expression of Beckmann’s disenchantment with life in postwar Germany.
-The piece portrays gruesome elements of sex, death and violence, drawing attention to the overstimulation and obscenity of modern society.
+The piece portrays gruesome elements of sex, death, and violence, drawing attention to the overstimulation and obscenity of modern society.

 Reclining Nude (1919) by Amedeo Modigliani

 Amedeo Modigliani was an Italian painter and artist who lived and worked in France.
-He is known for his nude portraits of women which are characterized by elongated necks and bodies, blank facial expressions and eye contact with the viewer.
+He is known for his nude portraits of women, which are characterized by elongated necks and bodies, blank facial expressions, and eye contact with the viewer.
 His work was not well received until his death, but today he remains one of the most prolific painters of his time.

 Reclining Nude is part of a series of nude portraits by Modigliani that began in 1916.
 The portraits were influenced by depictions of Venus in ancient Greco-Roman and Italian Renaissance art, and the women are often idealized as such.
-The use of soft skin coloration stands out against dark, interior backgrounds, connoting a sense of intimacy between subject and artist.
+The use of soft skin coloration stands out against dark, interior backgrounds, connoting a sense of intimacy between the subject and the artist.
 The subject in Reclining Nude lays back with casual ease as if relaxed in the presence of the painter.

 Portrait of a Man (1919) by Erich Heckel

 Erich Heckel was a German painter and another founding member of the Die Brücke expressionist group.
-He was also known for his woodcutting, which featured angular shapes, strong linework and simplistic color schemes.
+He was also known for his woodcutting, which featured angular shapes, strong linework, and simplistic color schemes.
 His painting featured softer, less rigid linework and a variety of color mixtures, displaying influences from Vincent van Gogh.

 Portrait of a Man is a painted woodcut composition.
 Like his other woodcut portraits, the piece features sharp, defined features.
 The figure embodies the trauma and insecurity that plagued postwar Germany during the time.
-He sits with his eyes to the side and his hands clasped at his chin, emitting a dual sense of defeat and anticipation.
+He sits with his eyes to the side, and his hands clasped at his chin, emitting a dual sense of defeat and anticipation.
 The cool, roughly painted color scheme also lends to this sense of anxiety.

 Castle and Sun (1928) by Paul Klee

-Paul Klee was a Swiss artist whose eclectic painting style incorporated elements of expressionism, surrealism and cubism.
+Paul Klee was a Swiss artist whose eclectic painting style incorporated elements of expressionism, surrealism, and cubism.
 His work featured bold color blocks and geometric shapes.
-He experimented with color, form and design theory throughout his career, and his writings on the subject are considered integral to understanding Modernism.
+He experimented with color, form, and design theory throughout his career, and his writings on the subject are considered integral to understanding Modernism.